luckylinux/solar-controller/README.md

 # Use CANbus within Docker Image
 ## Reference
-Refere to the Implementation described at: https://github.com/luckylinux/solar-charger-emerson
+Refer to the Implementation described at: https://github.com/luckylinux/solar-charger-emerson

+In particular the Section Relevant for Rootless Podman/Docker: https://github.com/luckylinux/solar-charger-emerson?tab=readme-ov-file#can-using-podman--docker-namespaces

 A full working proof-of-concept (for now) is provided including:
 - `Dockerfile` to build a Container (based on Alpine and Debian Images)